-From the full-figured beauties depicted by Renaissance painters, to the hourglass figure prized by the Victorians, and from the boyish physique of the 1920s flappers to the shapely curves of 1950s Hollywood stars, there have always been changing fashions in body shape.
-In today's era of Twitter, Instagram, blogs and memes, the latest body trends can spread around the globe within hours, and impressionable young people may find themselves bombarded with images of the latest 'ideal'.
+From the beauties shown in Renaissance paintings to the hourglass ladies prized by the Victorians, there have always been changing fashions in body shape.
+And now, body image and social media go hand in hand as the latest body trends can spread around the globe within hours.
+It’s no wonder impressionable young people may find themselves overwhelmed by images of the latest 'ideal'.

-And if they’re struggling to achieve the look they aspire to, there's no end of websites, blogs and video tutorials that promise to help them along the way.
-The internet is full of 'thinspiration' sites and apparent quick-fixes.
-Whatever their body obsession, there will be online content to fuel it.
+Wondering how social media affects body image?
+Social media has introduced a new level of competitiveness into body-shape trends, with people keen to get 'likes', 'shares' and approving comments on their selfies.
+And if young people are struggling to achieve the look they aspire to, there's no end of websites, blogs and video tutorials that promise to help them along the way.
+The internet is full of 'thinspiration' sites and apparent quick-fixes that can negatively affect children’s mental and physical wellbeing.

 Building body confidence

-Young people are undergoing huge, often disconcerting, physical and emotional changes, so it's not surprising their body confidence is easily knocked.
-It's important we keep reminding our children that people come in all shapes and sizes, and there's no such thing as the perfect body shape.
+Young people are undergoing huge, often overwhelming, physical and emotional changes, so it's not surprising their body confidence can be easily knocked.
+It's important we keep reminding our children that people come in all kinds of different shapes and there's no such thing as the ‘perfect’ body.